ebzzry/ebzzry.github.io/src/y.md

 ```

 The extra `lambda` was needed because you needed to have a way to
-"anonymize" the recursive procedure.
+“anonymize” the recursive procedure.
 In this case, you used the
 identifier `f` to bind to the recursive procedure, which is `sum0`,
 itself.
 The weird-looking `((f f) ...)` is needed, because you have to
 perform the same procedure invocation method used initially: `((sum0 sum0) 100)`.